nathanstitt/formial/README.md

 ## Styling

-The editor is styled using styled-components but also assigns class names to elements to they can be overridden.
+The editor is styled using scss and assigns class names to elements to they can be overridden.
 The controls on the editor default to assigning elements bootstrap classes.

 The form renderer does not include any styles by itself.
-The demo loads the bootstrap 5 alpha styles on the page in order to show what's possible.
+The demo loads the bootstrap 5 styles on the page only in order to show what's possible.

 ## Raison d'être